functionless/functionless/website/docs/00-introduction.md

 # What is Functionless?

 Functionless is a compiler plugin and Construct library that enhances your cloud programming experience with TypeScript and the AWS Cloud Development Kit (CDK).
-All of the tedious and error-prone boilerplate configurations are inferred directly from your application logic - including IAM Policies, environment variables and proprietary domain specific languages such as Amazon States Language, Velocity Templates and Event Bridge Pattern Documents.
-This makes it simple, easy and fun to configure AWS's powerful services without learning a new language or abstraction.
-Functionless always ensures that your IAM Policies are minimally secure and that there is no missing plumbing code, giving you can confidence that when your code compiles, then it also deploys and runs!
+All of the tedious and error-prone configurations are inferred directly from your application logic - including IAM Policies, environment variables and proprietary domain specific languages such as Amazon States Language, Velocity Templates and Event Bridge Pattern Documents.
+This makes it simple, easy and fun(!) to configure AWS's powerful services without learning a new language or abstraction.
+Functionless always ensures that your IAM Policies are minimally permissive and that there is no missing plumbing code, so you can be confident that when your code compiles - then it also deploys and runs!

 # Example
-Let's illustrates with a simple example of calling `GetItem` on am AWS DynamoDB Table from an Express Step Function workflow.
+Let's illustrate with a simple example of calling `GetItem` on an AWS DynamoDB Table from an Express Step Function workflow.

 Notice how the Step Function's implementation of `getItem` is included in-line as a native TypScript function.